 The font was specially designed so that the letters could be cut by McConnell’s big Omag CNC workcentre as well as it being possible to add future inscriptions by hand.

 The font was handed over to Glyn Lucas, McConnell’s Technology Manager, to put on to the Omag that McConnells put into their workshop last year, the second such machine they have bought.

 There is a maximum of 25 names on each panel and it took an average of three hours for the Omag to complete each of the 700 panels that were inscribed.

 But not everything could be produced by machine.
 Liam says: “Lots of individual components were carved by hand because machining would have offered too crude an option.
 A lot of the moulding profiles that we’ve used have deep undercuts of the sort abandoned by the Romans because they couldn’t compete with the Greeks.

 “So we’ve gone back to a certain approach to that which only those who know their Greek mouldings would be able to identity.
 As such, there’s a lot of layers in this project – a lot of food for historians to uncover.”

 Liam says he had high expectations of himself, as well as the others working on the memorial.
 “I was trying to achieve the most memorable memorial ever built,” he says.

 To do that he referenced a wide range of great edifices in the world.
-And what he discovered was that in structures from the neolithic through the classical to the renaissance, including the domes of such great works as the Pantheon in Rome, Borobudar in Java and St Paul’s in London, the diameter of 43m kept reappearing.
+And what he discovered was that in structures from the neolithic through the classical to the renaissance, including such great works as the Pantheon and the domes of St Peter's Cathedral in Rome and St Paul's in London, Borobudar in Java, Brunelleschi’s Cathedral in Florence, the Jefferson Memorial... and the diameter of 43m kept reappearing.